 How to Change Custody in Tennessee

-The key to understanding custody modification is to know the difference between the legal standards for an original custody determination and a modification of custody.
+The key to understanding changing custody is to know the difference between the legal standards for an original custody determination and a modification of custody.
 In Tennessee, a custodial parent is designated as a “primary residential parent” as a result of having more parenting time with the child than the other parent.
 The standard for an initial determination for the primary residential parent designation is the “best interests of the child,” and the court has a list of ten custody factors to consider.

 In the modification of primary residential parent case, the court has to work its way through a multi-part analysis.
 First, the court must determine whether there has been a “material change in circumstances” and whether the change affects the well-being of the child.
 If the answer to the first question is yes, then the court needs to determine whether the best interest of the child would be served by modifying the parent serving as the primary residential parent.
 This has the court utilizing that original ten factors list, but with an eye towards established routines and experience as a primary residential parent.